 To learn how to compile and load shaders to the GPU

 To understand the steps to draw with WebGL

+To demonstrate the implementation of a Singleton-like JavaScript modules based on simple source code files

 Set Up and Load the Primitive Geometry Data

 To draw efficiently with WebGL, the data associated with the geometry to be drawn, such as the vertex positions of a square, should be stored in the GPU hardware.
-In the following steps, you will create a contiguous buffer in the GPU, load the vertex positions of a unit square into the buffer, and store the reference to the GPU buffer in a global variable.
+In the following steps, you will create a contiguous buffer in the GPU, load the vertex positions of a unit square into the buffer, and store the reference to the GPU buffer in a variable.
 Learning from the previous project, the corresponding JavaScript code will be stored in a new source code file, vertex_buffer.js.

 Note A unit square is a 1×1 square centered at the origin.